Software-Engineering-Group-3-2025/SET09102_CW/CODE_OF_CONDUCT.md

 - Use meaningful and descriptive variable and method names.
 - Document code using XML comments for public methods and classes.
 - Ensure consistency in code style and formatting.
+- Keep tickets udpated with progress and make sure they are updated on the Kanban Board
+- Fill in other team members about requirments if they are unavailable.
+- Comminucate as often as possible to everyone is in the same boat
+- When writing code, adhere to the principle of quality over quantity.
+Make writing code about adhering to code quality not just trying to write working software.

 ## .NET MAUI Development
 - Follow MVVM (Model-View-ViewModel) pattern for separation of concerns.